ashpynov/AnyFSE/README.md

 Currently, there is no official way available for third-party developers to allow their users to choose custom launchers like Playnite, Steam Big Picture mode, LaunchBox, etc. as Home Applications for Fullscreen Experience mode.
 However, I hope that Microsoft will change their mind and provide an official API to do so.

+Now AnyFSE able to support (alpabetical):

+- LaunchBox BigBox
+- One Game Launcher
+- Playnite Fullscreen
+- RetroBat
+- Steam Big Picture Mode

+Some other launchers potentially can be supported too with minor customizations

+## How it is works

+It is not replace or re-configure you windows to use other launcher instead of Xbox.

+Instead of it upon execution AnyFSE will start to monitor XboxPCApp application have been started after attempt to access to specific registry key.
+This trigger AnyFSE to launch configured game manager and exit XboxApp.

-## Install and Uninstall
+## Install, Configure and Uninstall

-To install AnyFSE, simply extract content to any desired location and launch it.
-In the settings dialog, choose the application to use and press 'Save'.

-If you change your mind and decide to move the file to another location, just put it there, run it, and press Save.

-If AnyFSE appears buggy, glitchy, heavy, or you have any other reason to uninstall it, simply open settings and press uninstall.

-### Manual Uninstallation
-To manually remove AnyFSE, you need to Open Task Scheduler (press the Windows key and type Task Scheduler) and delete the task 'AnyFSE home application' from Task Scheduler Library.
+### How to install

+Just Launch AnyFSE.Installer.exe.
+Select folder to extract into.
+Wait few secondsto complete and Configure.

+You launcher should be installed additionally.

+### How to launch and configure

+After sussessfull instalation there will be AnyFSE icon in tray.
+Select Configure.

+Also you may manual start AnyFSE.exe.
+First time it will register Tray icon.
+Second - will bring configuration window.

+### How to uninstall it

+Open Settings -> Apps -> Instaled apps.

+Find AnyFSE and select "Uninstall"

-### User Account Control
+### User Account Control and permissions

-Since adding tasks to Task Scheduler and changing the registry require escalated privileges (running as Administrator), you will be prompted for administrator permissions when opening settings.
+Since version 0.10 permisssion requirements was redesigned:

+- Installation and deinstalation program are require admin permissions to register AnyFSE service during instalation

+- AnyFSE.Service.exe - registered as scheduled task and start on Windows launch automaticaly on behalf of SYSTEM account

+- AnyFSE.exe - to implement logic, settings, and start launchers - do not need elevated priveleges and work under regular user.

 > [!WARNING]
 > ### Microsoft Defender flag
 > The tool randomly may triggers a Defender detection: Trojan:Win32/Sabsik.FL.A!ml or Program:Script/Wacapew.A!ml, or other *!ml signatures (depends from the Moon phase).
 >
-> As soon as tool working from behalf of SYSTEM user, monitors access to registry, kill some applications and start other - some silly Machine Learning signatures may consider as it harmfull trojan.
+> As soon as part of tool working from behalf of SYSTEM user, monitors access to registry, kill some applications and start other - some silly Machine Learning signatures may consider as it harmfull trojan.
 Even it it does not contain any network related code.
 >
 > But you don’t have to trust me — feel free to review the code and build it yourself.
 >
-> Anyway, even builded yourself binary will trigger .
+> Anyway, even builded yourself binary will trigger.
 So it is better to create dedicated folder
 > for AnyFSE, and add this folder to MS Defender exclusions before installation.
 >
 > P.S.
 If you know how to deal with this  - let me know.